F.E. Haley Double House

 The F.E.
 Haley Double House, also known as the Gordon Apartments, is a historic building located in Des Moines, Iowa, United States.
-This double house is significant as being one of the first of this kind of building type built in the Des Moines area.
-The double house was developed in this area starting in the Victorian era.
-This 2½-story, brick Colonial Revival was built in 1897 by Felix E. Haley.
-He managed the building, but never lived here, suggesting he had it built for rental/investment purposes.
+It is notable as one of the earliest examples of a double house constructed in the area.
+The housing type became more common during the Victorian era.

+Built in 1897, this 2½-story brick Colonial Revival was developed by Felix E. Haley, who managed the property but did not reside in it, indicating its intended use as a rental or investment property.
 The building features a symmetrical facade, brick in several colors and textures, and a sloping flat roof.
 While it originally had a full-length front porch, this one is not the original.
 The four lunette-shaped windows in the frieze feature shield-shaped panes.
 The house was listed on the National Register of Historic Places in 1998.